Steve Cobby

-Steve Cobby is a British producer, musician, composer, and DJ, based in Kingston upon Hull, Yorkshire.
+Steve Cobby is a British producer, musician, composer, and DJ based in Kingston upon Hull, Yorkshire.
 He is best known for being part of Fila Brazillia.

 Career

-After disbanding his first band Ashley & Jackson on Big Life records, he co-founded Fila Brazillia with David McSherry in 1990.
-Together they released 10 critically acclaimed LPs and produced over 70 remixes for artists as diverse as Radiohead, Busta Rhymes, Black Uhuru, Simple Minds, James, A Certain Ratio and Moloko.
+After disbanding his first band, Ashley & Jackson, on Big Life Records, he co-founded Fila Brazillia with David McSherry in 1990.
+Together, they released 10 critically acclaimed LPs and produced over 70 remixes for artists as diverse as Radiohead, Busta Rhymes, Black Uhuru, Simple Minds, James, A Certain Ratio, and Moloko.

-He formed Pork Recordings with David Brennand in 1990 then 23 Records in 1999 with Sim Lister and David McSherry and finally Steel Tiger Records in 2006 with Lister.
-More of an umbrella for his various projects than a label per se.
-His other writing and production collaborations include Heights of Abraham; J*S*T*A*R*S and The Cutler.
+He formed Pork Recordings with David Brennand in 1990, 23 Records in 1999 with Sim Lister and David McSherry, and Steel Tiger Records in 2006 with Lister.
+Steel Tiger Records being of an umbrella for his various projects than a label per se.
+His other writing and production collaborations include Heights of Abraham, J*S*T*A*R*S, and The Cutler.